piclas-framework/piclas/docs/documentation/userguide/installation.md

 | 2.3.0 - 2.8.0  | gnu9.2.0  | 1.10.6 | openmpi-3.1.6 | 3.17  |
 | 2.0.0 - 2.2.2  | intel18.1 |  1.10  |   impi2018    | 3.17  |

-A full list of all previously tested combinations is found in Chapter {ref}`userguide/appendix:Appendix`.
+A full list of all tested combinations is found in Chapter {ref}`userguide/appendix:Appendix`.
 Alternative combinations might work as well, however, have not been tested.

 If you are setting-up a fresh system for the simulation with PICLas, it is recommended to use a Module environment, which can be set up with the provided shell scripts in `piclas/tools/Setup_ModuleEnv`.